julienawilson/data-structures/README.md

 * pre_order(self): Return a generator that returns each node value from pre-order traversal.
 * post_order(self): Return a generator that returns each node value from post_order traversal.
 * breadth_first(self): Return a generator returns each node value from breadth-first traversal.
+* delete(value): Delete a node's connections (edges), effectively deleting node.
+Method autobalances after deletion, and tree size decrements by one.